Galatasaray S.K. (football): Ali Sami Yen Stadium

 On 20 December 1964, Ali Sami Yen Stadium opened.
 Named after the founder of Galatasaray, Ali Sami Yen, it is in the Mecidiyeköy quarter of the Şişli district at the center of the city.
 In 1964, the stadium had capacity over 35,000.
 Due to improvements in security and prohibition of non-seater spectators, the all-seater capacity reduced to 22,000 in 1993.
 A few years later, the rebuilt of main stand, which was damaged by an earthquake, slightly increased the capacity.

 After 2002, when Atatürk Olympic Stadium was built for Istanbul's Olympic Games bid, Galatasaray started to play European Cup matches there.
 The attendance record among Turkish stadiums was broken there, in Galatasaray–Olympiacos match played in front of 79,414 spectators.
 Yet, Ali Sami Yen Stadium has historic importance for Galatasaray fans although it is smaller and older.

-The stadium was in 2011 demolished after Galatsaray moved to the newly built Nef Stadium.
+The stadium was demolished in 2011 after Galatasaray moved to the newly built Rams Park.

-Nef Stadium
+Rams Park

-The new home ground of Galatasaray is the newly built Nef Stadium in the Seyrantepe area of Sarıyer.
-It is also known as Ali Samiyen Spor Kompleksi.
-The new stadium, which was opened 15 January 2011, has a capacity of 52,280 seats, making it the largest private stadium used by a club in Turkey.
+The new home ground of Galatasaray is the newly built Rams Park in the Seyrantepe area of Sarıyer.
+It is also known as Ali Sami Yen Spor Kompleksi.
+The new stadium, which was opened on 15 January 2011, has a capacity of 53,978 seats, making it the largest private stadium used by a club in Turkey.

+The roof of the stadium contains 10,404 solar panels, earning it the Guinness World Record for "the most powerful solar output from a sports stadium" (4.2 MW).
+In 2025, Rams Park ranked second on the World Economic Forum's list of the world's seven most environmentally friendly stadiums.

-Stadium anthems
+Stadium rituals

-Since 1992, after every goal scored by Galatasaray, the last part of the song "I Will Survive" by the Hermes House Band is played.
-Although the song is in English, the part used has no lyrics except "la la la la".
-In addition, before every game the Galatasaray War Chant is played accompanied by what the fans call a "scarf show" where fans display and wave their Galatasaray scarves, banners and flags.
-Many people call the Turk Telekom Stadium 'Cehennem' (hell) because of stadium anthems and the continuous roar of the fans.
+Since 1992, after every goal scored by Galatasaray, the chorus of the song "I Will Survive" by the Hermes House Band is played, followed by the sound of a roaring lion.
+However, two players have a unique song played in the stadium after they score: Mauro Icardi ("Aşkın Olayım") and Bafetimbi Gomis ("Sen Olsan Bari").
+In addition, after the starting 11 is announced in the stadium, the Galatasaray "Warchant" is played, accompanied by what the fans call a "scarf show," where they display and wave their scarves, banners and flags as the start of the song "Gerçekleri Tarih Yazar" is played.
+After the match, if Galatasaray wins, the fans will call the team to the stands to celebrate.
+In these celebrations, the players and fans perform a signature chant called an "üçlü".
+The "üçlü" ritual is also performed by the fans at the start of every match.